NepaliTelecom.com

 WiFi 6 in Nepal

 Fixed-line broadband has seen a revolution in Nepal.
-In a span of a few months, Nepal’s fiber broadband speed has shot from a usual 2 digits to 1 Gbps.
+In a span of a few months, Nepal’s fiber broadband speed has shot from the usual 2 digits to 1 Gbps.
 This has included upgrades in not just speed but also the router segment.
 Already, major ISPs have largely begun upgrading the existing 2.4 GHz router to 5 GHz dual-band routers.
 So, we can expect WiFi 6 to become the norm soon.

 Dish Home has started catering its 600 Mbps broadband plan with WiFi 6.
 Classic Tech has also teased the 802.11ax standard to complement its record-breaking 1,000 Mbps pack.
-We can expect other internet providers such as WorldLink, Subisu, and Vianet to follow the suit too.
+We can expect other internet providers such as WorldLink, Subisu, and Vianet to follow suit too.
 Also importantly, most flagship smartphones and high-end laptops in Nepal have WiFi 6 compatibility.
-So, it’s just the time before the next-generation wireless standard becomes widely available for our gadgets.
+So, it’s just time before the next-generation wireless standard becomes widely available for our gadgets.

 Related: Huawei Wifi 6 Routers Launched in Nepal | Find Price and Specs